tayyab19/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for your app.
 Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── utils # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
+    |   └── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+Instructions for the methods are below.
+    |   └── constants.js # file for storing constants such as book actions, book shelves, search terms.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
+    ├── components # Route wise components Directories.
+    │   ├── index.js
+    │   ├── home # home page components
+    |   |   ├── BookShelf.js # book shelves for home page
+    |   │   └── Home.js # home page main component
+    │   ├── search # search page components
+    |   |   ├── Search.js   # search page includes book search and search input
+    │   ├── utils # generic components which can be used anywhere
+    |   |   ├── Book.js     # book component used book in home and search
+    |   │   └── BookActions.js  # book actions used in book component
     ├── index.css # Global styles.
 You probably won't need to change anything here.
     └── index.js # You should not need to modify this file.
 It is used for DOM rendering only.
 ```